nus-cs2113-AY2223S2/ip/docs/README.md

 ### `deadline` - Create a Deadline item

-Adds an item of type Deadline with datemark(or dateline) specified into the list.
+Adds a reminder of type Deadline with datemark(or dateline) specified into the list.
 Datemark format must be strictly followed: "dd-MM-yyyy HH:mm".
 Example: "20-10-2020 18:00".

 Format: `deadline (description) /by (datemark)`

 Expected output:

-Displays the Deadline item added and the number of items after adding.
+Displays the Deadline added and the number of reminders after adding.
 ```
 deadline to play /by 20-10-2020 18:00
 _________________